DellGEOS/AzureLocalDeploymentWorkshop/README.md

 ### What's NOT getting deployed?

-The goal of this workshop is to help you learn how to deploy the Azure Local instance, configuring your machines, networks and more along the way.
+The goal of this workshop is to help you **learn how to deploy the Azure Local instance**, configuring your machines, networks and more along the way.
 So, you're not getting a completed deployment once the automation has finished!
 What would you learn from that? if that's your goal, to have a completed instance once the automation has finished, then the [Azure Arc Jumpstart](https://jumpstart.azure.com/azure_jumpstart_hcibox) is a better fit.

 If you want to experience **actual deployments of Azure Local instances**, read on....